- An HSA, also known as a Health Care Spending Account (HCSA), provides tax-free health and dental benefits to Canadian employees

 The coverage limit of the HSA is set by the employer and contributions can be made according to the employees needs and budget, up to the fixed amount.

-How does a Health Spending Account work?
+How does a Health Spending Account work in Canada?

 What are the benefits of a Health Spending Account (HSA)?